-During the first five days of classes, students can drop and add courses online using the Connect Carolina website.
-After the first five days of classes, the addition of a course to a student's schedule requires permission of the course instructor or the department concerned.
-Students must obtain a registration drop/add form from the Office of Student Affairs and obtain all required signatures.
+During the first five days of classes, students can drop and add courses online using the ConnectCarolina website.
+After the first five days of classes, the addition of a course to a student's schedule requires permission of the course instructor and/or the department concerned.
+Students must have written consent from the program.
 Deans will approve only registrations or course additions first approved by the instructor.
 The form must be submitted to the Registrar's Office on the day of issuance.
 Students are responsible for ensuring that their schedules do not drop below the minimum 12 academic hours required for full-time registration.

 After the eighth week of classes, students must petition to drop courses through the Office of Student Affairs.
 The petition must include a statement from the student, a statement from the course instructor and any pertinent documentation (e.g., statements from employers, physicians, etc.) that provides compelling support for the petition.
-If the petition is based on extenuating medical or psychological concerns the student should visit Counseling and Psychological Services and seek a medical withdrawal.
+If the petition is based on extenuating medical or psychological concerns, the student should visit Counseling and Psychological Services and seek a medical withdrawal.
 The student must submit the completed form and accompanying documentation to the School of Education Appeals Committee in care of the Office of Student Affairs.
 Because submission of a petition does not assure that the request will be granted, students must continue to attend classes until informed of the committee's decision.
 If a course drop is approved, the registration/drop/add form is processed through the Registrar's Office.
 All drops approved by the committees appear with the notation of W (withdrawn without penalty) unless an exception is made, and the dean's office lists "no W" on the registration/drop/add form.